By Zach Friedman, myPALeos

 Plan a Paleo Launch Date

-A great way to start the Paleo Diet is to plan out a date in the near future: tomorrow, a day this week, the start of this upcoming week, on which you will commit to going fully Paleo.
+A great way to start eating Paleo is to plan out a date in the near future: tomorrow, a day this week, the start of this upcoming week, on which you will commit to going fully Paleo.
 I would recommend giving yourself at least a day of pre-planning to make your transition as smooth and successful as possible.
 This allows you time to stock up on Paleo foods, prepare your kitchen and get familiar with some initial recipes and other critical steps to get you ready.

 Make a List of Paleo Recipes that Appeal to You